What does Marketing Orientation really mean?

-Production Orientation Dominated the business landscapes of the industrial revolution and mid-1900’s; this is where a company is heavily focused on streamlining production processes and concentrating on improving efficiencies with little focus on anything else.
+Production orientation dominated the business landscapes of the industrial revolution and mid-1900’s; this is where a company is heavily focused on streamlining production processes and concentrating on improving efficiencies with little focus on anything else.
 Scenario: We can build a car for you, but it comes in black only.

-Product Orientation – An approach to business that centres its activities on continually improving and refining its products.
+Production orientation is an approach to business that centres its activities on continually improving and refining its products.
 All efforts are put into making the product better.
 Scenario: We can offer you non-chip paint on your car.

-Sales Orientation – Some businesses see their main problem as not selling enough of the product or services which they already have available, hence predominantly focusing on sales and selling techniques.
+Some businesses see their main problem as not selling enough of the product or services which they already have available, hence predominantly focusing on sales and selling techniques.
 As a result, these organisations operate as Sales Oriented companies.

 A sales orientated business pays little attention to customer needs and wants and is more concerned about selling.
 Scenario: If you sign up for the car now we’ll throw in a sunroof.

 When a business bases its ability to make profits by using powerful selling techniques to persuade people to buy its products, rather than on customer needs.

 This is a culture rather than an individual process.
 It’s the norms, mindsets, values and behaviours of employers; alongside the structure, systems and control of the organisation.
 Marketing oriented businesses define their activities as service activities carried out towards the satisfaction of their customers.

 In other words, they define their operation as a service business with customer service being the most important activity.
 They are driven by customer needs which are identified in their objectives.
 Scenario: We’ll make your car in whatever colour you choose.